-The equation in conjunction with sieve analysis results yields design infiltration rates of between 3.8 and 4.1 inches per hour in the clean sand at depth (less than 5 percent fines by weight).
-These rates reflect application of correction factors for variability (0.4 used), influent control (0.9), and testing analysis type (0.4).
+The equation in conjunction with sieve analysis results yields design infiltration rates of between 5 and 8 inches per hour at depths of 3 to 6 feet below grade.
+These rates reflect application of correction factors for variability (0.6 used), influent control (0.9), and testing analysis type (0.4).
 We should be provided with the final civil plans so that we may provide specific infiltration rates at specific system locations and depths.
-We recommend using the lower infiltration rate for system sizing/design.